 There are a lot of options when Attacking Site A, but it’s important to remember that most Defending teams will have multiple players defending this area on the map.
 It’s very common for a Defender to be found at the Pit in A Long.
 However, the layout of the map allows Attackers to plan movements first.
 The most effective thing to do is to take advantage of the Defending teams positioning on the map by using smoke grenades and other throwables.

 DUST 2BOMBSITE A

 With this method it’s also possible to “force” the Defenders to move and rotate before they were ready, putting them at a disadvantage.
-It’s key to control the Pit before trying to move through A Long so a smoke into A Long and a flashbang into the Pit lets the Attackers kill any players there quickly.
 The player at Mid is one to be concerned about but a smoke grenade thrown on top of the Xbox at the end of the Catwalk and the Lower Tunnels makes it harder for Defenders.

 CT Spawn Guide

 The CT Spawn is in a large open area which has some boxes that can be used as cover if needed.
 However, there is a Boost Box point over the wall and behind Site A which can be used to jump onto and over the wall by attackers.

 Defenders can also use this when re-taking Site A or when trying to surprise Attackers.
 For Dust 2, this Spawn is at the top of the map and between both Bombsites.
 While it’s closest to Site A, the spawn location is also very close to Site B.

 Attackers spawn in the largest and most open area of the map.
 It is also the furthest point from both Bombsites with no options to cover.
 The T Spawn is up against a wall, going around that corner leads into a dangerous area known as Suicide.